 RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations, group discussions and syndicate work.

-You'll have access to online resources through the myRMIT student portal.
+You'll have access to online resources.

 Ongoing assessment throughout the semester includes examinations, reports, presentations, group projects, research projects, laboratory projects and practical assignments.

 Learning at RMIT

 The types of classes you have will depend on the course you’re studying.
 Classes are offered in various formats designed to provide meaningful engagement with staff, industry and peers and provide for access and use of spaces where learning can be applied and active, including an array of specialised equipment.

 Most RMIT courses do not include passive large-scale classes such as lectures, instead the content traditionally provided in lectures is made available online.
 This may be in the form of readings, videos or other on-demand learning materials.
 This content will also support the basis of interactive learning that takes place in on-campus classes.